MMosley502/LEGUP/User-Setup-Guide.md

 2. Double click on the file to run it.

 ### For macOS users:
 1. Download the zipped folder containing Legup from LMS.
-It should be named something like Legup_macOS.zip
+It should be named something like `Legup_macOS.zip`.
+2. Unzip the folder and navigate to the `Legup.app` file.
+It should be in a folder called `__MACOSX`.
 2. Double click on the file to run it.

 And that's it!
-But if you're still reading this, that means you probably ran into some problems...
+But if you're still reading this, that means you probably ran into some problems.
+There are two troubleshooting guides: one for Windows and one for macOS.

 If you're using a Windows computer, refer to [this troubleshooting guide](https://github.com/Bram-Hub/Legup/wiki/User-Setup-Guide#troubleshooting-on-windows).